Lo-Wongo/node-chat-sessions/README.md

 ### Instructions

-* Run `npm install` to get all the previous packages if you need to.
 * Run `npm install --save express-session`.
 * Open `server/index.js` and require `express-session` in a variable called `session`.
 * Configure the app to use sessions using `app.use`.